wunderio/silta/docs/anatomy_of_a_silta_project.md

 # Anatomy of a Silta project

-A silta projec requires two main configuration files, which give you the possibility to customize the behavior according to your requirements:
+A silta project requires two main configuration files, which give you the possibility to customize the behavior according to your requirements:

 - A [CircleCI configuration file](#CircleCI-configuration).
 This defines how the application is built and tested.
 - A [Silta configuration file](#Silta-configuration).
 This defines how the environment running your application is provisioned.